jkoo87/Teach_You_Self/README.md

 ##What is the history of this technology?

+- Three.js was first released by Ricardo Cabello(AKA mr.doob) to GitHub in April 2010.

 ##Who built it and why?

 - Three.js was first released by Ricardo Cabello.

 ##Who is maintaining it?